ryantd42/NY-Legislative-Git/2023/A7396B-2023/bill.md

   ___________

- Introduced by M. of A. LEE -- read once and referred to the Committee on Environmental Conservation
+ Introduced by M. of A. LEE -- read once and referred to the Committee on Environmental  Conservation  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the environmental conservation law, in relation  to  the availability of technical assistance grants in brownfield site remedi- al programs

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 6 of section  27-1405  of  the  environmental conservation  law,  as  amended by section 2 of part A of chapter 577 of the laws of 2004, is amended to read as follows:
   6. "[Citizen] COMMUNITY participation plan" shall mean the description of [citizen] COMMUNITY participation activities prepared and carried out pursuant to section 27-1417 of this title.
   § 2.
 Paragraph (b) of subdivision  2  and  subdivision  9  of  section
  27-1409 of the environmental conservation law, paragraph (b) of subdivi- sion  2  as amended by section 7 of part BB of chapter 56 of the laws of 2015, and subdivision 9 as amended by section 4 of part A of chapter 577 of the laws of 2004, are amended to read as follows:
-  (b) [with respect to a brownfield site which the department has deter- mined  constitutes a significant threat to the public health or environ- ment the department may include a provision requiring]  the  [applicant] PARTICIPANT  to  provide  a  technical assistance grant, as described in subdivision four of section 27-1417 of this title and under  the  condi- tions  described therein, to an eligible party in accordance with proce- dures established under such program[, with the cost  of  such  a  grant incurred by a volunteer serving as an offset against such state costs];
+  (b) [with respect to a brownfield site which the department has deter- mined constitutes a significant threat to the public health or  environ- ment  the department may include a provision requiring] the applicant to provide a technical assistance grant, as described in  subdivision  four of  section  27-1417  of  this  title and under the conditions described therein, to an eligible party in accordance with procedures  established under  such  program, with the cost of such a grant incurred by a volun- teer serving as an offset against such state costs;
-  9. One  requiring  the  preparation and implementation of a [citizen] COMMUNITY participation plan consistent with the  requirements  of  this title  as  soon  as possible following execution of the agreement but no later than prior to the preparation of a  draft  remedial  investigation plan  by  the  applicant  which shall include a description of [citizen]
+  9. One requiring the preparation and  implementation  of  a  [citizen] COMMUNITY  participation  plan  consistent with the requirements of this title as soon as possible following execution of the  agreement  but  no later  than  prior  to the preparation of a draft remedial investigation

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11147-06-3
+  LBD11147-08-3
- A. 7396  2
+ A. 7396--A  2

- COMMUNITY participation activities already performed  by  the  applicant and/or the department;
+ plan by the applicant which shall include  a  description  of  [citizen] COMMUNITY  participation  activities  already performed by the applicant and/or the department;
   §  3.
 Subparagraph  (vi) of paragraph (i) of subdivision 3 of section 27-1415 of the environmental conservation law, as amended by  section  7